temporalio/documentation/docs/concepts/what-is-a-codec-server.md

 Before you begin to run a codec server, make sure that a Temporal service is running in your SDK of choice.

-If you are using Go, feel free to base your remote codec server off of this existing repo.

-For other languages, please refer to the diagrams below to construct the means to run a codec server.
+If you are using Go, feel free to base your remote codec server off of [this existing repo](https://github.com/temporalio/samples-go).
+For other languages, please refer to the diagrams in the Go sample to construct the codec server.

-To see an example of a codec server in action, refer to the background check sample [here].